Tau Pi Phi

 Marietta College's Tau Pi Phi chapter is comprised of students studying in the Department of Business & Economics.
 Membership in the honorary is open to those students who have:

 - completed at least 15 hours of B&E courses with a 3.2 GPA, and

 Initiation ceremonies are held in the spring of each academic year.
 Students who meet the above criteria will be notified by the B&E Department for initiation.

 One of the highlights of Tau Pi Phi membership is the opportunity to collaborate with other Marietta College Tau Pi Phi members on one of two teams invited to participate in the annual national Tau Pi Phi case study competition.

-At its February 6, 2014, meeting, the membership elected new officers for the 2014-2015 academic year.
-They are Brittany Kidd (President), Caleb Hester, (Secretary), and Morgan Spradling (Treasurer).
+At its February 3, 2015, meeting, the membership elected new officers for the 2015-2016 academic year.
+They are Caleb Hester (president), Lauren C. Morain (secretary), and Kate Reid (treasurer).
 Tau Pi Phi officiers are responsible for organizing the annual initiation ceremony and evaluating candidates for the Douglas C. Greene Scholarship.
 Additionally, the Tau Pi Phi president is a voting member of the Department of Business & Economics.

 Annual Business Case Competition